-One of the main differences between Xtrainerz and Aeropex is that Xtrainerz is rated IP68 instead of IP67.
-That means lots of laps in the pool or kilometers in the lake while jamming out or listening to podcasts.
+One of the big differences between the Aeropex and Xtrainerz is that Xtrainerz is rated IP68 instead of IP67.
+This means they are ideal for wearing during pool lengths or a morning in the lake powered by your favorite playlist or podcast.

-On the other hand, the IP67 rating means Aeropex can be submerged in water up to a meter deep safely for 30 minutes.
-It also means Aeropex is totally sweat, rain, and shower-proof.
+On the other hand, the IP67 rating means Aeropex is totally sweat, rain and showerproof, and can be safely submerged in water up to one meter deep for 30 minutes, which means you can take shower with it.

-The other main difference is that Xtrainerz stores your audio content as MP3 files, rather than using a Bluetooth connection to play audio from your device.
-For those who want a versatile headphone that doesn’t require them to carry their phone, Xtrainerz is the answer.
+The other main difference is that the Xtrainerz stores your audio content as MP3 files rather than using a Bluetooth connection to play audio from your device.
+For those who want versatile headphones that don’t require them to carry their phone, Xtrainerz is the answer.

-Another advantage of MP3 storage over Bluetooth is that Bluetooth technology actually cannot pass a signal through water, so playing audio content from an MP3 source is the way to go while swimming.
+Another advantage of MP3 storage over Bluetooth is that Bluetooth technology cannot pass a signal through water, so playing audio content like podcasts and audiobooks from an MP3 source is the way to go while swimming.

-Finally, Aeropex charge via the provided magnetic charging cable.
-You can use your own charging base, but we do not recommend "fast chargers" such as Android or tablet chargers, as those can exceed the 1 amp or 5 volts maximum.
+Finally, the Aeropex charge via the provided magnetic charging cable for safety easy use.
+You can use your own charging base, but we do not recommend ‘fast chargers’ such as Android or tablet chargers, as those can exceed the 1 amp or 5 volts maximum.